ocryptocode/educate/README.md

 aalex is the running AI that monitors our education system

-we have the funding from VORTEX
+we have the funding from VORTEX, our platform is gonna take place on that ecosystem

 we have apps available soon on (https://GitHub.com/aalex)